dusannesic817/Doctorlab/README.md

 ### 📦 Composer (PHP Dependency Manager)
 - PHPMailer – Library for sending email messages.
-- codeguy/upload – Library for secure and efficient file/image uploading with validation and file system handling.
+- Codeguy/upload – Library for secure and efficient file/image uploading with validation and file system handling.
+- Opencage/geocode - A PHP library that provides a simple interface for interacting with the OpenCage Geocoding API, enabling address-to-coordinate and coordinate-to-address conversions.

 ### 🎨 Frontend
 - HTML5 & CSS3